 For domestic sales, vehicle sales are recognized when the vehicles are delivered to the destination agreed between the customers.
-Parts sales are recognized when the parts are shipped from the Company based on the application of alternative treatment allowed under paragraph 98 of the Implementation Guidance on Accounting Standard for Revenue Recognition.
+Parts sales are recognized when the parts are shipped from the Company based on the application of alternative treatment allowed under paragraph 98 of the Implementation Guidance on "Accounting Standard for Revenue Recognition".

-The Company provides incentives primarily to dealers calculated based on the total number of vehicles sold or the number of specific models sold by dealers during a specified period.
-The Company accrues these incentives as revenue reductions upon the sale of a vehicle using the most likely amount method.
+The Company provides incentives primarily to dealers, and these incentives are calculated based on the total number of vehicles sold or the number of specific models sold by dealers during a specified period.
+The Company accrues these amounts as incentives upon the sale of vehicles using the "most likely amount method" and deducts them from revenue.